You have choices for how you receive your health care services through Medicare.

 1. Difference between Original Medicare and Medicare Advantage

-- Original Medicare (Medicare Parts A + B) covers basics like hospital services (Part A) and doctors' visits and other outpatient services (Part B).
+Original Medicare (Medicare Parts A & B) covers basics like hospital services (Part A) and doctors' visits and other outpatient services (Part B).
 It is called Original Medicare because it was the first type of Medicare program created.
-Adding the optional Part D plan to Original Medicare covers prescription drugs; adding a Medigap plan (supplement plan) covers the cost gaps in Original Medicare coverage.
+Adding the optional Part D plan to Original Medicare covers prescription drugs, while adding a Medigap plan (supplement plan) covers the cost gaps in Original Medicare coverage.

-- Medicare Advantage (MA) plans are a privately managed alternative to government-run Original Medicare.
+Medicare Advantage (MA) plans are a privately managed alternative to government-run Original Medicare.
 A Medicare Advantage plan covers all the services of Original Medicare and typically includes Part D (but not always).
-This type of plan may offer additional services that Original Medicare does not cover (such as dental, hearing or vision coverage).
+Many people often ask, "Are Medicare Advantage plans worth it?"
+This type of plan may offer additional services that Original Medicare does not cover (such as dental, hearing, or vision coverage).
 It is important to check the "enhanced benefits" for the particular plan you are considering enrolling in.

 2. Advantages of choosing Original Medicare combined with a Medigap policy (versus Medicare Advantage)

-- Having a history of cancer or a recent diagnosis of heart disease, chronic obstructive pulmonary disease (COPD), diabetes, or another chronic condition that will require frequent doctor visits, may indicate a Medigap policy is a better fit.
-The monthly payment will be the same every month, no matter how many doctor visits occur -- so a Medigap policy may reduce total costs.
-This can be especially helpful when trying to diagnose a new health condition and need to seek second opinions.
+- Controlled costs: If you have a history of cancer or a recent diagnosis of heart disease, chronic obstructive pulmonary disease (COPD), diabetes, or another chronic condition that will require frequent doctor visits, Original Medicare plus Medigap may be a better fit.
+Your monthly payment will be the same every month, no matter how many doctor visits occur—so a Medigap policy can actually reduce your total costs.
+This can be especially helpful if you’re trying to get a diagnosis for a new health condition and need to seek second opinions.

-- Medigap has standardized types of policies that each pay for the same things, which makes comparing costs relatively simple.
-These policy types are used all over the country (with the exception of Massachusetts, Minnesota and Wisconsin have their own standardization), making decisions easier when moving to another state.
+- Standardized plans: Medigap has standardized types of policies that each pay for the same things, which makes comparing costs relatively simple.
+These policy types are used all over the country (with the exception of Massachusetts, Minnesota, and Wisconsin, who have their own standardization), making decisions easier when moving to another state.

 Medicare Advantage plan options differ by where you live, can change every year, and often go by different names depending on the state.